kilna/sandiego48.com/content/events/2024-06-29-open-auditions/index.md

 ## About the competition

 The 48 Hour Film Project is the longest running and most popular timed film-making competition.
-Amateur and proffessional teams around the world make movies in a weekend, which are later given a premier in a real cinema.
+Amateur and professional teams around the world make movies in a weekend, which are later given a premier in a real cinema.
 San Diego's competition takes place July 12-14, 2024.